jxtngx/lightning-lab/README.md

 `lightninglab.pages` should contain code for data apps built with streamlit, dash, or reflex. the `pages` module naming convention is borrowed from React concepts.

-`lightninglab.conf.py` can assist with project, trainer, and sweep configurations.
+`lightninglab.conf` can assist with project, trainer, and sweep configurations.

 ### Project Root